How Can We Effectively Nurture and Support Subject Matter Experts for Audits and Knowledge Sharing?

 Dear Mohan,

-If your company is aware of the audits that will take place at regular intervals, then you may organise a brainstorming session for all HODs and Managers to prepare the SOP for each type of audit.
-The SOP should have details like"
+If your company is aware of the audits that will take place at regular intervals, then you may organize a brainstorming session for all HODs and Managers to prepare the SOP for each type of audit.
+The SOP should have details like:

 a) Chalk an audit calendar for the next 2-3 years.